 |Second session: 7:00pm – 8:15pm||Second Session: 8:30pm – 9:45pm||Second Session: 4:00pm – 5:15pm|

-*Please not this is a general timings table.
+*Please note this is a generic timings table.
 For individual match timings, please see our fixture list.

 Getting into the Ground